swetu1/swetu1/Deep Learning.md

 **Deep Learning**
+it refers to taining neural networks.

-problem with sigmoid activation function-*One of the major disadvantages of using sigmoid is the problem of vanishing gradient**
+problem with sigmoid activation function-*One of the major disadvantages of using sigmoid is the problem of vanishing gradient*